Appearance

 function (notconsole.log()

-). - Scripts running in the test harness always have the network access entitlement.
+). - When running in the test harness, the